 The result of this study suggests that the hot water extract of C. crepidioides leaf exhibit better anti-inflammatory and antioxidant activities compared to cold water extract though both had a very slight degree of mitotic index inhibition.
-The study concluded that consumption of C. crepidioides leaf in cooked form has more medicinal values however, both is capable of causing cellular damage at high doses.
+The study concluded that consumption of C. crepidioides leaf in cooked form has more medicinal values, however, both CW and HW extracts is are capable of causing cellular damage at high doses.